vuejs/docs/src/guide/extras/ways-of-using-vue.md

 Single-page SSGs are better suited if you expect non-trivial interactivity, deep session lengths, or persisted elements / state across navigations.
 Otherwise, multi-page SSG would be the better choice.

-The Vue team also maintains a static-site generator called [VitePress](https://vitepress.dev/), which powers this website you are reading right now!
-VitePress supports both flavors of SSG.
-[Nuxt](https://nuxt.com/) also supports SSG.
-You can even mix SSR and SSG for different routes in the same Nuxt app.
+The Vue team maintains a static-site generator called [VitePress](https://vitepress.dev/), which powers this website you are reading right now and support boths flavors of SSG!
+In addition, be sure to check out other [Vue frameworks](/guide/quick-start#frameworks) that usually support SSG.

 ## Beyond the Web {#beyond-the-web}